Hurricane Rafael: Impact on Cayman Islands and Approach Toward Cuba

 As of 10 p.m., Hurricane Rafael's eye passed just offshore of Little Cayman, according to Chief Meteorologist Kerry Powery.
 The strongest winds struck the Sister Islands, leaving behind flooded roads and widespread power outages.
 “The Sister Islands are experiencing hurricane-force winds, so damage assessments may take longer than usual,” Powery explained.

-The U.S. National Hurricane Center (NHC) reported that Hurricane Rafael, now moving northwest at 13 mph, could strengthen to a Category 2 hurricane before making in Cuba. gusts reached up to 80 mph on Cayman Brac, with hurricane-force winds extending up to 15 miles from the center and tropical--force winds reaching up to 115 miles.
+The U.S. National Hurricane Center (NHC) reported that Hurricane Rafael, now moving northwest at 13 mph, could strengthen to a Category 2 hurricane before making landfall in Cuba.
+Wind gusts reached up to 80 mph on Cayman Brac, with hurricane-force winds extending up to 15 miles from the center and tropical-storm-force winds reaching up to 115 miles.

 Emergency Response and Damage Control